microsoft/Recognizers-Text/.NET/Samples/README.md

 ## BotBuilder Sample ([source](./BotBuilder))

-This sample demonstrate how the Recognizers can be used with a BotBuilder Bot to parse user input.
+This sample demonstrate how the Prompts can be used with a BotBuilder Bot to parse user input.
 The bot provides a basic experience for ordering roses, it starts by asking the amount of roses and then asks for a delivery date and time.

 Then, launch the [BotFramework Emulator](https://github.com/Microsoft/BotFramework-Emulator/releases) and connect it to **http://127.0.0.1:3979/api/messages**.

 Once connected, the bot will send a welcome message.
 You can start the order flow by sending any message to the bot.

-In order to validate user input, Custom Prompts Dialogs are used: [`QuantityPrompt`](./BotBuilder/Dialogs/QuantityPrompt.cs) and [`DeliveryPrompt`](./BotBuilder/Dialogs/DeliveryPrompt.cs).
+In order to validate user input, Dialog Prompts are used: [`NumberPrompt`](./BotBuilder/Dialogs/NumberPrompt.cs) and [`DateTimePrompt`](./BotBuilder/Dialogs/DateTimePrompt.cs).

 The minimum required code for a Custom Prompt is the `TryParse` method.
 This is a copy of the [QuantityPrompt](./BotBuilder/Dialogs/QuantityPrompt.cs) `TryParse` method, which validates that the user input is an Integer, between 1 and 100 and not a decimal number: